-To qualify to serve as a personal representative, an individual must be either a Florida resident or, regardless of residence, a spouse, sibling, parent, child or other close relative of the decedent.
-An individual who is not a legal resident of Florida, and who is not closely related to the decedent, cannot serve as a personal representative.
+The personal representative can be an individual or a bank or trust company, subject to certain restrictions.
+To qualify to serve as a personal representative, an individual must be either a Florida resident or, regardless of residence, a spouse, sibling, parent, child, or other close relative of the decedent.
+An individual who is not a legal resident of Florida and is not closely related to the decedent cannot serve as a personal representative.

 A trust company incorporated under the laws of Florida, or a bank or savings and loan authorized and qualified to exercise fiduciary powers in Florida, can serve as the personal representative.